planning 17 min read

 Are there financial aid options for Bay Area summer camps?

 Yes — and more than most parents realize.
-Camp Galileo offers sliding-scale scholarships at all 24 Bay Area locations.
-The YMCA network across the Bay Area offers income-based fee assistance at most branches.
-Lawrence Hall of Science, the Oakland Museum, SJMA Art Camp, and many city recreation departments all have scholarship or subsidized slots.
+Only 16% of Bay Area camps (223 out of 1,388) list financial aid as available — but that includes many of the largest providers: Camp Galileo (sliding-scale scholarships at all 24 Bay Area locations), the YMCA network (income-based fee assistance at most branches), Lawrence Hall of Science, the Oakland Museum, and many city recreation departments.
 Financial aid applications for most 2026 programs are still open.
 See the full guide at /blog/summer-camp-financial-aid-bay-area-2026.

 What age can kids start summer camp?